xonic/contract--front-end-dev/Front-End Development Contract Template.md

 ## Technical support

-I'm not a website hosting company so I don’t offer support for website hosting, email or other services relating to hosting.
+I’m not a website hosting company so I don’t offer support for website hosting, email or other services relating to hosting.
 You may already have professional hosting and you might even manage that hosting in-house; if you do, great.
 If you don’t, I can set up an account for you at one of my preferred hosting providers.
 I can set up your site on a server, plus any statistics software such as Google Analytics and I can provide a separate estimate for that.
 Then, the updates to, and management of that server will be up to you.

 ## Legal stuff